Management - Executive

 President, Equinix Asia-Pacific

-Mr. Lee holds a B.A. from City University of Hong Kong.
+A native of Hong Kong, Mr. Lee holds a Bachelor of Arts degree in International Business from the City University of Hong Kong.

-Before joining Equinix in 2008, Mr. Lillie held several senior-level executive roles at VeriSign, including Vice President of Global Information Systems and Vice President of Global Sales Operations.
-Prior to VeriSign, Mr. Lillie was Senior Director of Enterprise Applications at Silicon Graphics (SGI), where he successfully implemented Oracle ERP globally.
-Prior to these roles, Lillie held several leadership roles in the U.S. Air Force, where he worked in space research and development, satellite operations, and military computers and communications.
+Before joining Equinix, Mr. Lillie held several senior-level executive roles at VeriSign, including Vice President of Global Information Systems and Vice President of Global Sales Operations.
+Mr. Lillie also served as Senior Director of Enterprise Applications at Silicon Graphics (SGI), where he successfully implemented Oracle ERP globally.
+Mr. Lillie is a U.S. Air Force veteran, where he served as a Commissioned Officer in several leadership roles in space research and development, satellite operations, and military computers and communications.

-Mr. Lillie holds an M.S. in Management from Stanford University's Graduate School of Business, an M.S. in Telecommunications Management from Golden Gate University, and a B.S. in Mathematics from Montana State University.
+Mr. Lillie holds a Master of Science degree in Management from Stanford University’s Graduate School of Business, a Master of Science degree in Telecommunications Management from Golden Gate University and a Bachelor of Science degree in Mathematics from Montana State University.

 Eric Schwartz joined Equinix in 2006 and has played various senior-level management roles with the company.
 He spearheaded Equinix’s expansion to Europe, including the 2007 acquisition of IXEurope, and the ongoing integration of Equinix’s European operations into its global business.
 As President of Equinix Europe, Mr. Schwartz oversees the management, strategy, and growth for Equinix in Europe.